TOAST-DOCS/Storage-Block-Storage/en/overview.md

 ```

 Type`Format-Volume` to format partitions.
 Each option is described as follows:
-* -FileSystem: Specify a file system format to be applied.
+- FileSystem: Specify a file system format to be applied.
 NTFS is used in this example.
-* -Confirm: Specify whether to show prompt to confirm users.
+- Confirm: Specify whether to show prompt to confirm users.
 It is set False so as not to ask.

 ```
 PS C:\Users\Administrator> Format-Volume -DriveLetter D -FileSystem NTFS -Confirm:$false